smerth/macos-setup/README.md

   - [x] BL - screen saver
   - [x] BR - desktop

-## Install fonts

-I like [Anonymous Pro Font](https://www.marksimonson.com/fonts/view/anonymous-pro) for VSCode and Terminal.
-But I want the version with lots if icons so download from [Nerd Fonts](https://www.nerdfonts.com/font-downloads)

-Double click to open the archive and click on a font to open FontBook.
-Install the font then drag the remaining variants of the font to FontBook to install them.

-## Install Git and Developer Tools

-There is no fast way to do this so start it now.
-Download and install XCode.
-Then open and install developer tools to get clang and git installed.

-## Clone this repo to `/`

-Clone this repo to `/` to make it easy to click on links and copy scripts.

 ## Install apps from app store.

 Download any apps you need from the App Store.
 Click on your account in the store to see a list of your previous purchases.